rancher/rancher-docs/versioned_docs/version-2.7/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/migrate-rancher-to-new-cluster.md

      :::note

-     The above assumes an environment with outbound connectivity to Docker Hub
+     The above assumes an environment with outbound connectivity to Docker Hub.

      For an **air-gapped environment**, use the Helm value below to pull the `backup-restore-operator` image from your private registry when installing the rancher-backup Helm chart.